-“Brazil is going through severe health and economic crisis, and qualification actions create opportunities for these workers to have better living conditions and maintain their profession, as well as contributing to the local economy, fishing, agriculture, keep moving.
-One of our missions is, through scientific research, to collaborate for the reduction of inequalities and for the social and economic development of our country.
-It is in actions like this, among thousands of others, that we have fulfilled our objective and realized ourselves as an institution,” says the President.
+“Brazil is going through severe health and economic crisis, and qualification actions create opportunities for these workers to have better-living conditions and maintain their profession, as well as contributing to the local economy, fishing, agriculture, keep moving.
+One of our missions is, through scientific research, to collaborate on the reduction of inequalities and for the social and economic development of our country.
+In actions like this, among thousands of others, we have fulfilled our objective and realized ourselves as an institution,” says the President.

 “This was a real gift for my professional and personal training.
 Through research, I learned a lot about the richness of extractivism, the culture, and the difficulties of the populations that survive from this activity, in addition to the importance of organizing cooperatives to foster economic and social development.
 It is very gratifying to see almost two years of research coming out of theory and having a real impact on the daily lives of these communities.
 It is research transforming stories,” celebrates the student.